Non-Senate Search Guide: Creating the Search Plan

 Additional access: This role is for individuals not on the search committee who have a business reason to view applicant information.

 Committee members who are non-Berkeley affiliates: To assign a non-Berkeley affiliate access as a search committee member, a Calnet Sponsored Guest account must be created.
 Click here for instructions and more detailed information.
-Once the Calnet Sponsored Guest account has been created please allow 48 hours AP Recruit to refresh before adding them as a reviewer.
+Once the Calnet Sponsored Guest account has been created it may take up to 48 hours for AP Recruit to refresh and they can be added as a reviewer.

 Please note: It is not necessary for analysts to have “additional reviewer” roles – all analysts with access to searches in a particular department automatically have analyst access to the search.